nilsding/rj/index.md

 root: true
 ---

-# rq
+# rj

-rq is a Ruby command-line JSON processor.
+rj is a Ruby command-line JSON processor.
 It's somewhat like [jq], except that you write your expressions in pure Ruby.

-rq is a standalone binary, you don't need to have Ruby installed on your system.
+rj is a standalone binary, you don't need to have Ruby installed on your system.
 This is possible thanks to the [mruby] project.

 If you're already familiar with Ruby there is no need to learn a completely